mtinone/mtinone.com/content/portfolio/happy-friday-marinas-ongoing-email-newsletter.md

 tags:
   - happy-friday
 ---
+# Happy Friday

-"Happy Friday" is one of Marina's favorite writing projects.
-It began on May 25, 2018 and will not be ending any time soon, so please subscribe!
+"Happy Friday" is Marina's Friday writing email newsletter and is one of Marina's favorite writing projects.
+It began on May 25, 2018 and will not be ending any time soon.
+Please subscribe!

 (subscribe to [Happy Friday on TinyLetter](http://tinyletter.com/mtinone))